 In accordance with the Reef 2050 the state government will work with stakeholders to implement a range of initiatives to ensure that port activity adjacent to the Great Barrier Reef is better managed.

-- restrict capital dredging for the development of new or expansion of existing port facilities to within the regulated port limits of Gladstone, Hay Point–Mackay, Abbot Point and Townsville
+- prohibit capital dredging for the development of new or expansion of existing port facilities in the GBRWHA outside the priority ports

-- prohibit the sea-based disposal of material from port-related capital dredging into the Great Barrier Reef World Heritage Area
+- prohibit the sea-based disposal of port-related capital dredge spoil material within the GBRWHA